justCodeThings/bangbang_bot/README.md

 ### Using BangBang bot

 To install and use, download the repository or copy the contents of the `bin` folder and place them into a single directory.
-[Start the flash game up in chrome.](http://www.bngames.com/games/bloody-day-1/full_screen.html).
+[Start the flash game up.](http://www.bngames.com/games/bloody-day-1/full_screen.html) Preferrably in Chrome.
 Then run the program, for example `python your\directory\bin\bangbang.py`, from the command line.
 To quit the application, enter `Ctrl + c` in the command line.